-Assessment will primarily consist of three formal lab-based research project, each worth 20%, and two examinations worth 20% each; the final exam will consist of one exam and the final project combined worth 40%.
-Tentative date for the first exam is Feb 13th.
+Assessment will primarily consist of three formal lab-based research projects, each worth 20%, and two examinations worth 20% each.
 Examinations will place more emphasis on material not covered in labs.
 No dates are given at this time as I intend to let student abilities direct the speed of the course, but each assignment due date will be announced in class with plenty of lead-time.

-The Percentage Guidelines listed below will obtain only if thirty or more students are enrolled and a perfectly normal distribution results.
+The Percentage Guidelines listed below will apply only if thirty or more students are enrolled and a perfectly normal distribution results.
 Deviations from the assumptions of normality will result in modified percentages.
 In short, this is NOT grading on the curve.